Overview of Transpersonal Psychology

 A primary similarity of existential and transpersonal psychology humanistic is the values base.
 Both theories share a belief in human potential and a commitment to human dignity.
 They are less likely than other therapy approaches to diagnose, more cautious about placing the therapist in an authoritative role, and more concerned with the individual client’s subjective experience.

 The spiritual component of transpersonal psychology is obviously problematic for those existentialists who do not believe in a spiritual component of being human.
 For the purpose of this section, I will focus on those existentialists, including myself, who have an openness to a metaphysical spiritual reality.
-These existentialists tend to focus on spirituality as mystery (see Schnieder, 2004).
-Similarity, most transpersonalists hold off on committing to a specific metaphysical position and acknowledge the limitations in knowing about the spiritual realms of life.
-However, the transpersonalists tend to have a greater optimism about our ability to build a descriptive psychology based upon these spiritual experiences.
+These existentialists tend to focus on spirituality as a mystery (see Schnieder, 2004).
+Similarly, most transpersonal psychologists hold off on committing to a specific metaphysical position and acknowledge the limitations in knowing about the spiritual realms of life.
+However, the transpersonal psychologists tend to have a greater optimism about our ability to build a descriptive psychology based upon these spiritual experiences.

 Differences from Existential Psychology

 Transpersonalists tend to focus more unidirectionally toward the ‘height’ experiences associated with being human.
-These are often referred to as peak experiences, self-transcendancy, or self actualization.
+These are often referred to as peak experiences, self-transcendence, or self-actualization.
 Many existentialists would share these beliefs to a degree, but they would be a less central focus and would be interpreted differently.
-Existentialists believe it is important to maintain greater balance in our attention to our limitationsand our potentials.
+Existentialists believe it is important to maintain greater balance in our attention to our limitations and our potentials.
 Humanistic psychology, positive psychology, and transpersonal psychology all tend to focus more on the potentials, often to the neglect the existential realities.
-The difference is not so much of content as proportion or focus.
+The difference is not so much content as proportion or focus.
 However, existentialists will often interpret peak experiences or self-actualization differently.
 For example, existentialists are more prone to interpret these experiences as bodily instead of transcendent.
 Or, at the least, they interpret them as being more bodily and less transcendent.

 In the therapy context, this can become more pronounced.
-In the moment to moment decisions of the therapist, the height-focused therapies (humanistic, positive psychology, and transpersonal) err to the side of focusing on potentials and health.
-While existentialists also often focus of these potentials, they feel it is also necessary to go into the limitations and painful existential realties.
+With the moment to moment decisions of the therapist, the height-focused therapies (humanistic, positive psychology, and transpersonal) err to the side of focusing on potentials and health.
+While existentialists also often focus on these potentials, they feel it is also necessary to go into the limitations and painful existential realities.
 Where a transpersonal therapist may encourage a client to ‘let a painful experience go,’ an existentialist may encourage them to temporarily engage in the painful experience as part of the process of understanding or working through this reality.